mikkohei13/havistin2/readme.md

 ### Login to localhost

 Login normally.
 When redirected to production app, change havistin.biomi.org to localhost.
+This works because dev uses production API.

 ## Running in production with Google Cloud Run & Redis